-The Internal Auditor has obtained satisfactory assurance that the system of internal control in place at the Council for the year ended 31 March 2017 accords with proper practice.
-Further details of the reviews undertaken by Internal Audit during 2016/17 are available upon request and are summarised within the Internal Auditor's draft Annual Report presented to the Audit Committee on 28 June 2017 and published on the Council's website.
+Further details of the reviews undertaken by Internal Audit during 2017/18 are available upon request.
+They are summarised in the Internal Audit progress report presented to Audit Committee on 31 May 2018 and published on the Council's website.